atsb/nose-py3/doc/index.rst

 Install nose using setuptools/distribute::

-  easy_install nose
+  easy_install nose-py3

 Or pip::

-  pip install nose
+  pip install nose-py3

 Or, if you don't have setuptools/distribute installed, use the download link at right to download the source package, and install it in the